The Bippolo Seed and Other Lost Stories: Publication

 The collection was published by Random House on September 27, 2011.
 The stories originally appeared in magazines in 1950 and 1951.
 Dr. Seuss died in 1991, and the stories were later rediscovered by Charles D. Cohen, a Massachusetts dentist and Seuss scholar.
 Cathy Goldsmith of Random House encountered the magazine stories in one of Cohen's eBay auctions, around 2001.
 Random House published Cohen's book The Seuss, the Whole Seuss and Nothing But the Seuss: A Visual Biography of Theodor Seuss Geisel in 2003.
 He also contributed an introduction to this collection.

 Analysis

 Some elements of the stories in this collection appeared in later books.
 The story "Gustav the Goldfish" was the basis for the Beginner Book A Fish Out of Water.
 The book was written by Seuss's first wife Helen Palmer Geisel, illustrated by P. D. Eastman, and published in 1961.
 "Gustav the Goldfish" rhymes, unlike A Fish out of Water.
 Seuss later reused the basic plot of "The Strange Shirt Spot" for 1958's The Cat in the Hat Comes Back.
 In both stories, a character tries to remove a spot from various household items but only manages to transfer the spot to one object after another.

 The story "The Rabbit, the Bear, and the Zinniga-Zanniga" was recorded by Marvin Miller and released on the 1965 album Dr. Seuss presents..."Fox in Socks" and "Green Eggs & Ham" on RCA Records.
+The rabbit and bear in the story may possibly be the same animals who appear in The Big Brag.